MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 > Couldn't find the storage under your selected subscriptions.
 Please add the storage account *`storage_account_name`* subscription to your selected subscriptions in the portal.

-1. Select the :::image type="icon" source="media/ingest-data-one-click/directory-subscription-icon.png" border="false":::  icon from the top right menu tray.
+1. Select the :::image type="icon" source="media/ingest-data-one-click/directory-subscription-icon.png" border="false":::  icon from the top-right menu tray.
 A **Directory + subscription** pane opens.

 1. In the **All subscriptions** dropdown, add your storage account's subscription to the selected list.